Kirk Behnke, MEd, ATP

 Christine is a Senior Education Program Manager at Benetech, a nonprofit whose mission is to empower communities in need by creating scalable technology solutions.
 She has more than two decades of experience in nonprofit program management, education, and technology marketing.
 Since joining Benetech in 2009, Christine has conducted outreach and delivered training in the disability field nationwide and has presented at numerous conferences.
 In her current role, she interacts extensively with people with disabilities as well as the educators and other professionals who support them.
 She partners with state education leaders and other organizations to bring about improved outcomes for people of all ages who have disabilities.
 Christine earned a Bachelor of Arts degree in Social Science from the University of California at Berkeley and a Master’s in Business Administration from the University of Phoenix.

 Maegan is a speech-language pathologist with a personal and professional interest in AAC.
 She has a 21 year-old brother with Autism who uses an iPad with a communication app to communicate as well as write.
 She graduated with her masters in communication disorders in 2010.
 She spent the first few years of her career working with adults in SNF on a variety of skills including using low, mid, and high-tech AAC.
-Starting in 2013, started working for the River Street Autism Program, where she works with students ranging from 6 to 16-years-old who have a variety of AAC needs.
+Meagan started working for the River Street Autism Program in 2013, where she works with students ranging from 6 to 16-years-old who have a variety of AAC needs.
 She completed a second masters at Southern Connecticut State University in special education specializing in assistive technology in 2017.

 Heather began her career as a speech-language pathology assistant for individuals with severe and profound disabilities.
 In 1997, she began working in assistive technology after receiving a master’s degree in Rehabilitation Science and Technology from University of Pittsburgh.
 Heather worked for United Cerebral Palsy as an AT Specialist where she developed communication and vocational training programs.
 During her time in the Center for Technology and Disability Studies at the University of Washington, she assisted in the outpatient computer access evaluation lab and provided training to rehabilitation therapists and school professionals.
 A move to North Carolina provided the opportunity to teach both undergraduate and graduate level assistive technology classes in the Special Education Department at East Carolina University.
 In addition to teaching classes, Heather directed the assistive technology lab and developed an online graduate certificate program.
 She is currently the Director of Assistive Technology Applications and Evaluations for Westminster Technologies.